 This class is open to a wide range of ages–starting early can always give an advantage to blooming writers while we are also never too old to refresh our grammar skills!

 Weeks 1 & 2: WORDS

-Weeks one and two will focus on individual words as well as punctuation.
-We will study the different word classes, or parts of speech in week 1, and we willcover tenses and punctuation in week 2.
-Understanding parts of speech helps in understanding word functions, their meanings as well as their function within a sentence.
+Weeks 1 and 2 will focus on individual words.
+We will study the different word classes, or parts of speech, split over the two weeks.
+Understanding parts of speech helps in understanding word functions, their meanings, and their function within a whole sentence.

-In week fourwe will turn to examining a sentence as a whole.
-We will focus on the components of a sentence, including subject, predicate, object, etc of a sentence in combination.
-We will also learn the different types of sentences.
+In week 4 we will turn to examining a sentence as a whole as we study syntax–how to structure sentences.
+We will focus on the components of a sentence, including subject, predicate, object of a sentence in combination.
+We will also learn sentence structure concerning simple, compound, and complex sentences.
 This week will build off of the knowledge gained in the previous two weeks, and teach how to assemble those word and phrase components into cohesive sentences.

 Week 5: TYPES OF SENTENCES

-Week five will bring us to looking at sentences structure.
-We will learn how to break down simple, compound, and complex sentences through the art of diagramming.
+Week 5 will bring us to looking at sentences structure as we put all three previous parts of the class together: parts of speech, inflection, and syntax.
+We will learn the different types of sentences, focusing on proper punctuation for the various sentence types.
+We will also learn how to dissect simple, compound, and complex sentences through the art of diagramming.
 Seeing a sentence drawn out in this format helps to understand proper sentence structure by showing how the parts of a sentence are related.

 This class is not recommended for most children under 9 (but we trust that you know your child’s abilities better than we do!).
 Younger students 9-12 should usually be placed in Level 1.
 Students age 13 and up, or younger students who are academically gifted, should be placed in Level 2.
 Level 2 students will have more rigorous homework.